axiros/terminal_markdown_viewer/tests/README.md

 The travis verification is then simply based on diffs against the "<mud>.expected" files.

+This README is also a mud, you have to `run build` if you change it.

+# Columns

+We verify correct output for certain terminal column available, resulting in files ending with e.g. '.80'

-## building the expected results files
+## `run build`: building the expected results files
 - execute `run build` to generate mdv output for all ".md" files within this folder.
+- git diff to see any changes
-- commit
+- commit if all is good

-## testing new mdv versions
+## `run test`: testing new mdv versions

-- travis will execute `run` to diff the current mdv output with the expected results
+- travis will execute `run test` to diff the current mdv output with the expected results